hansreier/techreier/eDrops/src/main/resources/static/markdown/about/maintainable_en.md

 - GUI, API, service, business logic, data access layer and database mixed together in tight coupling.
 - Too much loosely related functionality in one large legacy system.
 - Ad hoc discontinuous development when the sponsor has got the money.
-- To upgrade from very old framework versions can be costly but is required, also refer to security issues.
+- To upgrade from very old framework versions can be costly but is required, refer to security issues.
 - Too many languages involved for too few developers.
-  - Watch out for one developer should know it all strategy: Backend, frontend, devops, iaC, database, stored procedure, cloud infrastructure, ...
+  - Watch out for "one developer should know it all strategy": Backend, frontend, devops, iaC, database, stored procedure, cloud infrastructure, ...

 I have seen it all and even been on the project with the most difficult system to maintain.
 Sometimes a rewrite or partly rewrite of the whole system is required because the legacy system is unmanageable.